 1 tablet orally once a day

-Use: As a complete regimen, for the treatment of HIV-1 infection in patients with no antiretroviral treatment history and with no known substitutions associated with resistance to the individual components
+Uses: As a complete regimen, for the treatment of HIV-1 infection in patients with no antiretroviral treatment history or to replace a stable antiretroviral regimen in patients who are virologically-suppressed (HIV-1 RNA less than 50 copies/mL) with no history of treatment failure and no known substitutions associated with resistance to the individual components

 What other drugs will affect dolutegravir and lamivudine?